daleysoftware/cracking-the-coding-interview/notes/0-what-you-need-to-know.md

 ## Merge sort

-Merge sort is a divide and conquer sorting algorithm that divides the unsorted lists into `n` sublists, each contianing 1 element.
-Then, repeatedly merge sublists to produce new sorted sublists until there is only 1 sublist remaining.
+Merge sort is a divide and conquer sorting algorithm that divides the unsorted lists into `n` sub-lists, each containing 1 element.
+Then, repeatedly merge sublists to produce new sorted sub-lists until there is only 1 sub-list remaining.
 This will be the sorted list.

 ## Quick sort